Is a 20-year term life insurance policy right for you?

 30-year term life

 If you think you may need more than a 20-year policy length, consider 30-year term coverage.
 It works the same way as a 20-year policy but lasts ten years longer.
 The monthly premiums will be somewhat higher, but in the long run, it will typically cost less than reapplying for 10-year term coverage after your 20-year policy ends.
 Why?
 Because even though your premiums will be lower for the first 20-year term, the insurance contract you get two decades later may cost significantly more.
+So locking in lower premiums can be beneficial, especially if your medical history changes over time.
 One of the most basic rules of life insurance is that price goes up as you get older.
 Also, a lot can happen in 20 years.
 For example, your doctor could find that you have high blood pressure.
-Even if well-controlled, that kind of diagnosis will raise the cost; in some cases, your health status could make a new policy unaffordable.
+Even if well-controlled, that kind of diagnosis will raise the cost; in some cases, your health status or medical history could make a new policy unaffordable.

 Permanent life insurance

 Permanent life insurance lasts your entire life, as long as premiums are paid.
-These policies include a wealth-building component – the policy's cash value– which helps make coverage last indefinitely while providing other financial benefits.
+These policies include a wealth-building component — the policy's cash value — which helps make coverage last indefinitely while providing other financial benefits.
 A portion of your premium dollars are invested, and your cash value grows tax-deferred over time.
-Within a few years, it can grow into a useful sum that can be borrowed against in a tax-advantaged way, used to pay premiums, or even surrendered for cash to help fund your retirement.
-In any case, families are entitled to the entire death benefit payment from the first day the insurance contract is in effect.
+Within a few years, it can grow into a useful sum that can be borrowed against in a tax-efficient way, used to pay premiums, or even surrendered for cash to help fund your retirement.
+In any case, families may be entitled to the entire death benefit payment from the first day the insurance contract is in effect.

 The two main permanent policy types are whole life insurance and universal life insurance.
-Whole life insurance is the simpler of the two – the premium remains the same for life, the death benefit is guaranteed, and the cash value grows at a guaranteed rate.
-Universal life insurance can be less expensive, but the premiums, benefit, and cash value growth rate can vary.4 In any case, both kinds of policies are more complex than a term policy.
+Whole life insurance is the simpler of the two — the premium remains the same for life, the policy provides the same death benefit for the life of the policy, and the cash value component builds at a guaranteed rate.
+Universal life insurance can be less expensive, but the premiums, benefit, and cash value growth rate can vary.5 In any case, both kinds of policies are more complex than a term policy.
 Key differences between the three policies are summarized below – but if you think you want permanent life insurance, you should speak with a financial professional who can better explain and tailor your policy to your needs.

 Term life, whole life, and universal life compared